 - Get to the Stadium early to see the players work with their position coaches to get ready for their opponent!

 Win or lose, the student body will still be there at the end of every Notre Dame home game to honor their classmates on the field.
-Students stay in the stands until the team leaves the field, no matter the result of the game.
-Of course...all bets are off if the student body ends up on the field, wildly celebrating.
+Students stay in the stands until the team leaves the field, no matter the result.
+Go Irish!

-When the Irish win, you will see the team approach the student section to sing the Alma Mater together.
-Notre Dame fans and the team put their arms around the person to their left and to their right and sing along with one another.
+At the conclusion of each game, the team approaches the student section to sing the Alma Mater together.
+As the Notre Dame band begins to play, fans and the team put their arms around each other and sway arm-in-arm as they sing.